 In the first of a series of Revolutionaries Reviewed, Paul LeBlanc looks back at the life and politics of Rosa Luxemburg.

 Born in Poland in 1871, Rosa became a rabble rousing activist.
 Eventually, she ended up in Germany as one of the leading revolutionaries in the German Social Democratic Party, and founder of The Spartacus League.
-Though was only 47 years old, when she was murdered during the German Revolution, her contribution to Marxist political thought was immense.
+Though she was only 47 years old when she was murdered during the German Revolution, her contribution to Marxist political thought was immense.

 Although uncompromising opposition to the First World War subjected Rosa Luxemburg to the pitiless “social distancing” of imprisonment, she felt compelled, as always, to analyse and to organise against the oppression and violence of the capitalist system.

 Since her teen-age years, she had been dedicated to building a mass movement of the working-class majority that would fight for improvements in the here-and-now (reforms); while at the same time fighting to replace the tyranny and exploitation at the heart of capitalism with the expansive political and economic democracy of socialism (revolution).
 As she put it in her pamphlet Reform or Revolution, for a successful socialist movement, “the struggle for reforms is its means; the social revolution, its aim.”